 The skills section on your resume can be almost as important as the experience section, so you want it to be an accurate portrayal of what you can do.
 Luckily, we've found all of the skills you'll need so even if you don't have these skills yet, you know what you need to work on.
-Out of all the resumes we looked through, 22.2% of family specialists listed social work on their resume, but soft skills such as communication skills and emotional skills are important as well.
+Out of all the resumes we looked through, 55.6% of revenue enforcement agents listed parking enforcement on their resume, but soft skills such as analytical skills and computer skills are important as well.

 After extensive research and analysis, Zippia's data science team found that:

 1. AI & Law